Rewards Rating: | 3.3 / 5 |

 According to Bankrate’s estimated valuations, Wells Fargo Rewards earned with the Autograph Journey are worth about 1.0 cent per point, giving them an equal cash value to OneKeyCash.
 While both cards earn 3 percent at restaurants, the Autograph Journey earns better for travel purchases.
 You’ll get 5X points at hotels, 4X on airlines and 3X on other travel purchases.
 However, the One Key+ earns more for everyday purchases, earning 3 percent at gas stations and grocery stores and 2 percent on other purchases.

-Both cards offer the same value for the welcome offer, but the One Key+ Card has a lower spending requirement.
-Also, the annual fee is worth it with the One Key+, which offers a $100 OneKeyCash anniversary bonus, as opposed to only a $50 statement credit for airline purchases on the Autograph Journey.
+The annual fee could be easier to make up for with the One Key+, which offers a $100 OneKeyCash anniversary bonus, as opposed to only a $50 statement credit for airline purchases on the Autograph Journey.
 But the Autograph Journey offers a full slate of travel benefits and cellphone protection, something sorely lacking from the One Key+.
 The Autograph Journey also has more options to redeem rewards, including as a statement credit for eligible purchases, providing much more flexibility.

 If you travel a lot, you might benefit more from the Autograph Journey’s boosted rewards rates for hotels and flights, but the One Key+ Card might suit you if you prefer to earn your rewards through non-travel bonus categories.